joungh93/PyRAF_GMOS_IFU/README.md

   * `lacos_spec.cl` : L.A.Cosmic task definition
 * Before beginning, you have to check all the observation log files from [Gemini Data Archive](https://archive.gemini.edu/searchform).
 If there are some problematic data files (due to **_low counts_** or **_saturation_**), you should remove them from `./raw/` directory or move them to other paths.
 * [DS9](https://sites.google.com/cfa.harvard.edu/saoimageds9) will be needed for visual inspection of each FITS file.
-* For the data from GMOS-N, [mk_extinct.txt](http://ast.noao.edu/sites/default/files/GMOS_Cookbook/_downloads/mk_extinct.txt) ([Buton+13](https://www.aanda.org/articles/aa/pdf/2013/01/aa19834-12.pdf), [Atmospheric extinction properties above Mauna Kea: J/A+A/549/A8](https://cdsarc.unistra.fr/viz-bin/cat/J/A+A/549/A8)) is required for atmospheric extinction correction.
+* For the data from GMOS-N, [mk_extinct.txt](http://ast.noao.edu/sites/default/files/GMOS_Cookbook/_downloads/mk_extinct.txt) ([Buton+13](https://www.aanda.org/articles/aa/pdf/2013/01/aa19834-12.pdf), [Atmospheric extinction properties above Mauna Kea: J/A+A/549/A8](https://cdsarc.unistra.fr/viz-bin/cat/J/A+A/549/A8)) should be downloaded in the reduction directory for atmospheric extinction correction.

 ## Subdirectories
 * `./analysis/` : An analysis directory of the processed GMOS/IFU data